aws-samples/aws-hpc-tutorials/content/09-hpc-kubernetes/03-provision-fsx.md

 The **Lifecycle** field indicates the current status.
 It is expected that the status will be **CREATING** for about 7 minutes.
 When the provisioning is complete, the status will change to **CREATED**.

+{{% notice info %}}
+To save time, you can proceed with the next three steps of the tutorial as they do not require the FSx volume to be available.
+Please come back to this step and execute the command below to ensure the volume is available before you run the [Gromacs MPI job](/09-hpc-kubernetes/07-gromacs-mpi.html).
+{{% /notice %}}

-And the status of the persistent volume claim in Kubernetes will change to **Bound**
+When the FSx volume becomes available, the status of the persistent volume claim in Kubernetes will change to **Bound**

 ```bash
 kubectl -n gromacs get pvc fsx-pvc